immutable/contracts/contracts/random/README.md

 * Enables you to leverage a random number generation system designed by Immutable's cryptographers.
 * Allows you to build your game against an API that won't change.
 * The quality of the random numbers generated will improve as new capabilities are added to the platform.
+For example, in the initial release, `block.hash` is used.
+Once the BFT hardfork is available, `block.prevrandao` will be used.
 * For off-chain randomness, allows you to leverage the random number provider that Immutable has agreements with.

 # Status